First-party IPv4 leasing · Continuity provider

 Lease IPv4 directly from the provider responsible for continuity.

-LARUS leases IPv4 from its own address pool and adds operational controls for routing validity, renewal, rDNS, reputation, abuse workflow, geolocation, and support response.
+IPv4 leasing helps organizations add IPv4 capacity without buying address blocks outright.
+LARUS provides first-party IPv4 leasing from its own address pool and pairs it with continuity controls for renewal, routing validity, rDNS, RPKI/ROA readiness, reputation, abuse workflow, geolocation and support response.

 Direct sourceLease from LARUS controlled address space, not a reseller chain.